March 2023 we will be entering and Celebrating 12 years and over 125,000 hats made and given!

 The idea for Passing Hats started when an acquaintance from high school reached out on Facebook, stating she was coming to Dallas for her daughter to be treated for cancer.
 I answered her and found out what colors her daughter liked best.
 Of course, it was pink and purple.
 I knitted a few hats for her and for some of the other children on the floor she was on.
 Being stuck in a hospital bed is not fun.
 I asked her to get out of bed and hand the hats out to the other kids on her floor.
 It helped her and brought a smile to her face, and Passing the Hat was born.

-At the same time Baylor University Medical Center in Dallas was opening their new cancer center.
-I went into the Cvetko Education Center and asked if I could teach their cancer patients and survivors to knit hats for their patients on chemotherapy.
-They loved the idea and in March 2011 the program Passing the Hat started.
+At the same time, Baylor University Medical Center in Dallas was opening their new cancer center.
+I went to the Cvetko Education Center and asked if I could teach their cancer patients and survivors to knit hats for their patients on chemotherapy.
+They loved the idea, and in March 2011, the program Passing the Hat started.
 I wanted the patients to make a hat while being infused (because infusion can take many hours) and Pass the Hat to the person sitting next to them.
-Since then the name changed to Passing Hats and we became recognized as a 501c3.
+Since then, the name changed to Passing Hats, and we became recognized as a 501c3.

 We started with 8 individuals knitting 35-40 hats per month and I was thrilled.
 Since then we have grown.
 We were in 7 locations in Texas and 7 locations in Colorado making hats and a hand full of individuals by knitting, crocheting, looming, and sewing hats.
 Hats are now being distributed to over 50 locations in Texas and 23 in Colorado, 3 in Arizona, and growing, where cancer patients are being treated.

 Exciting News: We are working with The National Ovarian Cancer Colation and their Faces of Hope program.
 We are placing a teal hat in one of their teal bags going nationwide.